 It’s not just the tree’s colorful clothing that changes.
 It’s our own!
 Shorter days means cooler weather’s coming.
 The air begins to feel crisper, especially in the morning.

 The direction of the wind changes and windy days become more common.
 Hurricanes and tropical storms begin to happen.

 Get ready to add a layer of clothes for a walk in the woods!
 Add a soft blanket to the sofa.
 Get cozy!

 Fall also means picking up the newest edition of The Old Farmer’s Almanac for winter weather predictions!

-What says autumn to you?
-Just comment in the box below (and include your location!).
+What says “autumn” to you?
+Just comment below to let us know (and include your location!).